cjacker/opensource-toolchain-8051/README.md

 # SDK

-Since 8051 'SDK' usually means a set of pre-defined registers of your MCU model, there are no standard SDKs or libraries required to start 8051 development, you can start 8051 development without install anything except SDCC compiler.
+Since the 'SDK' of 8051 usually means a set of pre-defined registers of your MCU model, there are no standard SDKs or libraries required to start 8051 development, you can start 8051 development without install anything except SDCC compiler.

 ## Baremetal programming